Ora White Cat

-The Ora White Cat also known as the R2 is a battery electric city car produced by the Chinese car manufacturer Great Wall Motors under its electric vehicle brand Ora from 2020 to 2022.
+The Ora White Cat (欧拉白猫 (Ōulā BáiMāo)) also known as the R2 is a battery electric city car produced by the Chinese car manufacturer Great Wall Motors under its electric vehicle brand Ora from 2020 to 2022.

 History

 In June 2019, Ora presented the R2 EV Concept study as a preview of the third model in the production line of vehicles of this subsidiary of Great Wall Motors.
 The car was characterized as a more comfortable alternative to the budget model R1.
 At the rear, there is a glass pane optically forming one part with a strip of LED lamps running across the width of the body, supplemented by additional lamps in the bumper.

 The model was formally released on July 15, 2020, and renamed the White Cat for production.
 The car found the most buyers, 20.6 thousand, in 2021.
 Its production ended in February 2022 due to a change in model policy, in which the manufacturer withdrew from loss-making cheap models in favor of larger and more expensive designs.